 Still, there is some good news for anyone interested in experimenting with alkaline eating.
 This approach to eating is still likely to be good for you, as an alkaline diet tends to rely heavily on whole foods, including ones that are packed with nutrients.
 There are even some so-called superfoods on the list.

 There’s also the chance that alkaline foods can help anyone who suffers from acid reflux.
+There are also plenty of delicious alkaline foods, including alkaline breakfasts.
+So, you’re not going to be missing out.

 This means that you can safely try the eating approach out.
 Or, you might simply decrease your acidic food intake a little and eat more alkaline rich foods, then see if there are any changes to your wellbeing.